tableau/redux-saga-observer/Readme.md

 ## Dispatching on state change

 There may be any number of actions that trigger reducers that operate on some section of your redux store.
 Suppose you have a checklist backed up in the cloud.
-Your redux store and the actions that update it look like:
+Your redux store and the actions that update it look like (in Typescript):

 ```
 type State = {